-Our Engineered Systems segment net sales for 2022 increased 1.4%, compared with 2021.
-Operating income for 2022 decreased 19.3%, compared with 2021.
+Our Engineered Systems segment net sales for 2023 increased 6.7%, compared with 2022.
+Operating income for 2023 increased 14.0%, compared with 2022.

-The 2022 net sales increase primarily reflected \$8.2 million of higher sales for energy systems and \$2.5 million of higher sales for engineered products, partially offset by lower sales of \$5.2 million for turbine engines.
-The higher net sales for engineered products primarily reflected increased sales from marine and electronic manufacturing services programs products, partially offset by decreased sales in missile defense and space programs.
-Teledyne exited the cruise missile turbine engine business in the first quarter of 2021.
-Operating income in 2022 primarily reflected the impact of unfavorable product mix, primarily related to electronic manufacturing services products and turbine engines.
+The 2023 net sales increase primarily reflected \$17.9 million of higher sales for engineered products and \$9.5 million of higher sales for energy systems.
+The higher net sales for engineered products primarily reflected increased sales from space and electronic manufacturing services programs products, partially offset by decreased sales in missile defense, maritime, and other manufacturing programs.
+Operating income in 2023 primarily reflected the impact of favorable product mix, primarily driven by higher electronic manufacturing services products.

-Cost of sales for 2022 increased by \$13.7 million, compared with 2021, and primarily reflected the impact of higher net sales and unfavorable product mix.
-Cost of sales as a percentage of net sales for 2022 increased to 84.2%, compared with 81.9% in 2021.
-Selling, general and administrative expenses, including research and development and bid and proposal expense, increased to \$25.9 million in 2022, compared with \$24.7 million in 2021.
-The selling, general and administrative expense percentage increased to 6.3% for 2022 compared to 6.1% in 2021.
+Cost of sales for 2023 increased compared with 2022, and primarily reflected the impact of higher net sales.
+Cost of sales as a percentage of net sales for 2023 decreased compared with 2022.
+Selling, general and administrative expenses in 2023, including research and development and bid and proposal expense, increased slightly compared with 2022.
+The selling, general and administrative expense as a percentage of net sales decreased slightly compared with 2022.